 Publication: Passwords15 Las Vegas

 The gap between the effort needed to withstand online and offline password guessing attacks is enormous, and there's a large gap where increasing cracking resistance leads to no change in outcomes.
 On many networks there's also a snowball effect, where an attacker with x% of credentials controls much more than x% of network resources; this also gives a large region where increasing cracking resistance accomplishes nothing.
 This talk examines the administrator's task of defending a population of users from password cracking, what does and doesn't make sense, and where we are wasting our time (spoiler alert: almost everywhere.)

-PasswordResearch.com Note: Video of presentation: https://www.youtube.com/watch?v=bhAWjQTigNY Slides were from a different presentation, but similar to what was presented.
-Associated with research published in paper An Administratorís Guide to Internet Password Research http://www.passwordresearch.com/papers/paper460.html
+PasswordResearch.com Note: Video of presentation: https://www.youtube.com/watch?v=bhAWjQTigNY Associated with research published in paper An Administratorís Guide to Internet Password Research http://www.passwordresearch.com/papers/paper460.html and

 Do you have additional information to contribute regarding this research paper?
 If so, please email firstname.lastname@example.org with the details.